If you think you only need to save enough money for retirement, think again.

 But wait, what about Part C?
 Medicare Part C (also known as a Medicare Advantage Plan) is a bundled plan that usually includes hospital, doctor, and prescription coverage that is sold through private insurers that contract with Medicare.
 A Medicare Advantage plan may also include some dental, vision, and hearing coverage as well as discounted fitness programs and transportation to the doctor.3

 When does Medicare become available to me?

 If you’re already claiming Social Security benefits, there is no need for you to sign up since you’ll automatically be enrolled in Medicare.
-Or you’ll have the option to receive it when you get disability benefits from the Social Security Administration or Railroad Retirement Board.
+Or you’ll have the option to receive coverage when you get disability benefits from the Social Security Administration or Railroad Retirement Board.4

 How are Medicare premiums paid?